PoeCoh/Dreamland/README.md

 # Documentation Details
 Documentation will be stored in a repository as such:
 - docs
-  - moogPOS
+  - moogPOS (Assembly ID)
-    - SMT
+    - SMT (Process Folder)
-      - Instructions.md
+      - Instructions.md (Written document in MarkDown)
-      - Photo1.jpg
+      - Photo1.jpg (Image used in written document)
       - Photo2.jpg
     - AOI
     - Test